René Schneider: First and second attempts

-On October 16, 1970, based on an anonymous tip on Schneider's whereabouts, the first group attempted to kidnap him from his home.
-The tip turned out to be false as he had been on vacation since two days earlier and didn't return till the next day.
+On October 16, 1970, based on an anonymous tip as to Schneider's whereabouts, the first group attempted to kidnap him from his home.
+The tip turned out to be a false one as Schneider had been on vacation for two days prior and did not return until the next day.

 On the evening of October 19, 1970, a second group of coup-plotters loyal to General Roberto Viaux, equipped with tear gas grenades attempted to grab Schneider as he left an official dinner.
-The attempt failed because he left in a private car and not the expected official vehicle.
+The attempt failed because Schneider left in a private car, not his official vehicle.
 The failure produced an extremely significant cable from CIA headquarters in Washington to the local station, asking for urgent action because "Headquarters must respond during morning 20 October to queries from high levels."
-Payments of $50,000 each to Viaux and his chief associate were then authorised on the condition that they made another attempt.
+Payments of $50,000 each to Viaux and his chief associate were then authorised on the condition that another kidnapping attempt be made.